 It’s taking normal work benefits and giving them sugar and stickers.
 Lots of stickers.

 For each tier, I pay to play.
 For FERS, I contribute less than 1% of my pay.
 It’s an automatic contribution for me and every other employee.
 For TSP, I needed to fund 5% of my biweekly pay to get the 5% match.
-This benefit wasn’t automatic, it required effort in the form of paperwork but it’s twenty minuets well spent!
+This benefit wasn’t automatic, it required effort in the form of paperwork but it’s 20 minutes well spent!

-Currently, I contribute 18%, and with the 5% gov guarantee, I am at 23%.
+Currently, I contribute 18% and with the 5% gov guarantee, I’m at 23% of my pre/post tax-income is going to retirement.
 It’s my FIRE sacrifice.
 Though, sacrifice is a strong term for what I do with glee and gusto.